garretgrimes/IBM-Data-Science-Professional-Certificate/README.md

 # IBM-Data-Science-Professional-Certificate

-Note: Recommend viewing this at nbviewer.org as I used the folium library to visualize the maps and they will not render on GitHub.
-Here's a link for convienence:
+Please note that to view the maps in this notebook, it is recommended that you use nbviewer.org instead of GitHub.
+The maps were created using the Folium library, and may not render properly on GitHub.
+To make it easier for you, here's a link to nbviewer.org.

 https://nbviewer.org/github/garretgrimes/IBM-Data-Science-Professional-Certificate/blob/main/Analyzing_Austin_TX_Neighborhoods_IBM_Capstone.ipynb